AcePLN/Bagu-eat/README.md

 ## How does it works 🐍

-Python application that allows you to recognize foods, create recipes and create a personalized diet The app will be able to use your spare food to make a meal, a desert, a snack or even breakfast.
+Python application that allows you to recognize foods, create recipes and create a personalized diet.
+The app will be able to use your spare food to make a meal, a desert, a snack or even breakfast.
 This is based on photos taken by the user.

 ## Artificial Intelligence 🧠